Some products make you sound better... RangTM loopers make you play better.

 Determining exact software version

-through the entire power up sequence (about 10 seconds).
-You'll end up with the clock's center light on and no others.
+the entire power up sequence (about 10 seconds).
+You'll end up with the clock's center light on and possibly one other light.

 Release the buttons.